ibm-cloud-docs/EventStreams/schema_registry.md

 ## Avro console producer and consumer
 {: #avro_console_producer }

 You can use the Kafka avro console producer and consumer tools with {{site.data.keyword.messagehub}}.
-You must provide a client property, and in addition, the connection method and credentials for the schema registry are required to be supplied as command line `--property` arguments.
+You must provide a client property, and in addition, the connection method and credentials for the Schema Registry are required to be supplied as command line `--property` arguments.
 There are two connection methods by using a credentials source of USER_INFO or of URL.

 To execute using the credentials source method of URL, use the following code.